UN blows hole in Greek asylum 'suspension'

 But "it cannot suspend the internationally-recognised right to seek asylum and the principle of non-refoulement that are also emphasised in EU law," the UN Refugee Agency said on Monday.

-"Neither the 1951 [UN] convention relating to the status of refugees nor EU refugee law provides any legal basis for the suspension of the reception of asylum applications," it said.
+"Neither the 1951 [UN] convention relating to the status of refugees nor EU refugee law provide any legal basis for the suspension of the reception of asylum applications," it said.

 This meant that "even people who entered [Greece] irregularly should be allowed access, without any bias, to a fair and fast asylum procedure," a UN spokesman also told EUobserver.